Lilithium06/ProductiviesApp/README.md

 # Features

-- Nothing rn lol
+- Basic Management of Skills and Quest
+- EXP and leveling system via quest completion

 # Roadmap

-Version 0.1 Basic Functionality

-- Creation of Basic skills
-- Creation of Basic quests
-- EXP and leveling system

 Version 0.2 Improvement of skills